Dollar Sign

 401(k) Primer

-If you have spent two seconds reading about finance then you know that your 401(k) is a powerful money saving tool for your retirement.
+Dollar SignIf you have spent two seconds reading about finance then you know that your 401(k) is a powerful money saving tool for your retirement.
 I doubt you'll find a single credible person who thinks that a 401(k) is a bad thing.
 Still, it is important to understand some basics in order to take full advantage of your 401(k) plan and maximize its value for your retirement planning.

 What a 401(k) is

-A 401(k) plan is simply a type of employer sponsored savings plan which enjoys tax advantages due to section 401 sub-section K of the IRS code.
+A 401(k) plan is simply a type of employer-sponsored savings plan which enjoys tax advantages due to section 401 sub-section K of the IRS code.
+That's where the name comes from.
 The special tax treatment allows the employee to make contributions to the plan with pre-tax monies which means that you do not pay taxes on the amounts you contribute to the 401(k) plan.
 So, if you make $50,000 per year and you put $5,000 per year into your 401(k) plan then you only have to pay taxes on $45,000 per year.
 This would be pretty powerful on its own, but there is another tax advantage.
 All taxes generated by your 401(k) account are tax-deferred, meaning you do not pay taxes on those events until later.
 So now, not only do you get the tax advantage of not paying taxes on the money you put into your 401(k), but you also don't have to pay any of the taxes along the way.
 Now, you can start to see some of the 401K plan's power.

 Tax-Deferred is NOT Tax-Free